pemulis/localbitcoins/README.md

 # LocalBitcoins API Gem 0.0.4

 This gem provides a simple, extensible Ruby wrapper to access the [LocalBitcoins API](https://localbitcoins.com/api-docs/).
+This repository is a fork of the gem started by [John Shutt](https://github.com/pemulis/localbitcoins).

-## Installation
+## Installation & Setup

 Install the gem:
 ```